bigsmoke/pg_readme/README.md

 ## The origins of the `pg_readme` extension

-`pg_readme`, together with a decent number of other PostgreSQL extensions, was developed as part of the backend for the super-scalable [FlashMQ MQTT SaaS service](https://www.flashmq.com).
+`pg_readme`, together with a sizeable number of other PostgreSQL extensions, was developed as part of the backend for the super-scalable [FlashMQ MQTT SaaS service](https://www.flashmq.com).
 Bundling and releasing this code publically
 has: